M-CreativeLab/jsar-runtime/README.md

 ## Introduction

-### ✨ Bringing Web Technologies to Life in Metaverse
+### ✨ Bringing Web Technologies to Spatialized Spaces

-JSAR is a revolutionary **browser engine library** designed for the next computing era (Metaverse).
-It enables you to create immersive Web contents using the modern Web technologies ([HTML5][], [CSS3][], [TypeScript][]) and seamlessly integrate them into mainstream 3D engines like [Unity][], [UnrealEngine][], and RealityKit.
+JSAR is a revolutionary **browser engine library** designed for The Spatial Web.
+It enables developers to create immersive Web contents using the modern Web technologies ([HTML5][], [CSS3][], [TypeScript][]) and seamlessly integrate them into mainstream 3D engines like [Unity][], [UnrealEngine][], and RealityKit.

 ### 🌟 Why Choose JSAR?

-- 🎯 **3D-First Design** - Unlike traditional browsers, JSAR is optimized from the ground up for 3D and spatial computing
+- 🎯 **Spatialized Design** - Unlike traditional browsers, JSAR is optimized from the ground up for the specialized spaces.
-- 🔧 **Easy Integration** - Supports multiple rendering backends and platform integrations
-- 📱 **Cross-Platform Compatible** - Supports both Android and macOS platforms
+- 🌐 **Web Standards Compliant** - Supports WebXR, WebGL, Web APIs, and other modern Web standards
 - ⚡ **High Performance** - A builtin ECS to achieve the GPU-driven renderer for elements
-- 🌐 **Web Standards Compliant** - Supports WebXR, WebGL, Web APIs, and other modern Web standards

 ## Overview